hammerheim-game/hammerheim-rules/5-warbands.md

 next D3 games while he is recovering.
 He may do nothing at all while recovering.
 36 ROBBED
-The warrior manages to escape, but all his weapons, armour and equipment are lost.
+The warrior manages to escape, but all his weapons, armor and equipment are lost.

 41-55 FULL RECOVERY